InfProbSciX/alphafold/README.md

 This repository contains a minimal example of DeepMind's AlphaFold 2 model, that runs the model with no data and third-party requirements, for a particular protein sequence [6y4f](https://www.rcsb.org/structure/6Y4F).
 This repository uses their code published at `deepmind/alphafold`.

+This code runs on CPU by assumption, but it can also be run using a GPU (tested using a tensorflow docker image with a cuda-compatible version of jax installed).

-The model was run using a fasta sequence from the link above on a non-gpu based google cloud instance.
-The input features from the data pipeline are provided in the `6y4f` folder.
+The input features from a model run using a fasta sequence from the link above on a non-gpu based google cloud instance are provided in the `6y4f` folder.

 ## Setup